YouTube player

 These fluctuations disrupt the normal sleep cycle.
 Instead of progressing smoothly through the stages of sleep, including deep sleep and REM sleep, you may find yourself frequently shifting between lighter stages of sleep or waking up altogether.
 This fragmented sleep can leave you feeling unrefreshed and more fatigued during the day.
 Medications like acetazolamide (Diamox), which are used to aid acclimatization, can help reduce episodes of sleep apnea by stimulating breathing.

 Hypoxia also affects the production of neurotransmitters and hormones that regulate sleep, such as melatonin and serotonin.
 The imbalance of these chemicals can alter your circadian rhythms.
-These biological factors manifest as difficulty falling asleep, frequent awakenings throughout the night, vivid or unsettling dreams, and a general sense of restlessness.
+These biological factors manifest as difficulty falling asleep, frequent awakenings, vivid or unsettling dreams, and a general sense of restlessness.

 Gastrointestinal Disturbances